abenomran/Inventory-Manager-Django/README.md

 - **Responsive Design:** Built with **Bootstrap5**, offering a clean and intuitive interface that works seamlessly across both desktop and mobile devices.

-- **Ideal for SMEs:** The system’s intuitive design and comprehensive features make it an excellent choice for small to medium-sized enterprises looking to streamline their inventory management processes.

 ## Technologies Used

 - **Backend:** Django